RuhaniMakhija/candidate-application/README.md

-# Getting Started with Create React App
+# Steps To Run the Project

 Here are the steps you can follow to run the project: